-Add REO Speedwagon to the list of musical acts canceling SeaWorld shows because of the documentary "Blackfish."
+Add Martina McBride and 38 Special to the list of musical acts canceling SeaWorld shows because of issues raised in the documentary “Blackfish.”

 “Due to concerns regarding our February 16 appearance at SeaWorld, we have chosen to cancel the performance,” the rock band said on its Facebook page on Friday.

-A promoter could put together a great concert series with the acts who have canceled SeaWorld shows in the past several weeks, including Trisha Yearwood, Willie Nelson, Cheap Trick, Heart and Barenaked Ladies.
+A promoter could put together a whale of a concert series with the acts that have canceled SeaWorld shows in the past several weeks, including Trisha Yearwood, Willie Nelson, Cheap Trick, Heart and Barenaked Ladies.

-The acts bailed on the Orlando theme park's "Bands, BBQ and Brew" concert series amid pressure from fans who started online petitions, tweeted and posted on Facebook pages demanding they not play SeaWorld.
+The acts bailed on the Orlando theme park’s concert series amid pressure from fans who started online petitions and took to social media.

 “In light of recent concerns, Trisha has decided to remove the February 22 date from her upcoming tour plans,” Yearwood’s representative told CNN on Thursday.

 SeaWorld confirmed the REO Speedwagon withdrawal Friday and referred CNN to its previous statements about the cancellations.